 This transition is in your interest, as well

-We do this transition so we can make FlexMeasures even more useful.
-For instance: support for more kinds of assets (energy plus related sensors).
-Or better forecasting and scheduling support.
+We did this transition so we could make FlexMeasures even more useful.
+For instance: support for more kinds of assets (energy plus related sensors), and better support for forecasting, scheduling and reporting.

 What are the big changes?

-There are two important transitions happening in this transition:
+There are two important transitions that happened in this transition:

 WeatherSensor.
 We learned that to manage energy flexibility, you need all sort of sensors, and thus a more generalisable data model.
-When we model assets and sensors, we’ll also better be able to differentiate the business from the data world.
+When we modelled assets and sensors, we were also better able to differentiate the business from the data world.

-Second, we’ll fully integrate the timely-beliefs framework as the model for our time series data, which brings some major benefits for programmers as it lets us handle uncertain, multi-source time series data in a special Pandas data frame.
+Second, we fully integrated the timely-beliefs framework as the model for our time series data, which brings some major benefits for programmers as it lets us handle uncertain, multi-source time series data in a special Pandas data frame.

-For the curious, here are visualisations of where we’re now and where we’re going (click image for large versions).
+For the curious, here are visualisations of where we were before and where we’re going (click image for large versions).

 What is going on in detail?

 Data model based on timely beliefs: Our data model of beliefs about timed events, timely-beliefs, is being more tightly integrated into FlexMeasures.
 We do this so we can take advantage of timely-belief’s capabilities more and increase the focus of FlexMeasures on features.